Andrealavi/tiny-training/testing_tool/README.md

 ## Usage

 The main entry point for the tool is `sput.py`.
 All commands are run from your terminal.
+**Important Note**: Please make sure to execute the script from `testing_tool` folder, otherwise there could be an error when building the model.
+In that case you will need to modify the path that is written in `tiny-training/core/model/model_entry.py` to be the absolute path to the `tiny-training` folder.

 After all the trainings have been completed the program will create a CSV/JSON file with the following structure: